arthi2900/app1/SCHOOL_ISOLATION_SUMMARY.md

 - Purple banner: "Administrator Access"

 **Principal** 🏫
-- Sees ONLY users from their assigned school
+- Sees ONLY teachers and students from their assigned school
+- Cannot see other principals or users from other schools
 - Can manage teachers and students in their school
 - Blue banner: "School Context: [School Name]"

 **Teacher** 👨‍🏫
-- Sees ONLY users from their assigned school
+- Sees ONLY students from their assigned school
+- Cannot see principal, other teachers, or users from other schools
-- Can view students and other teachers
+- Can view and manage student results
 - Blue banner: "School Context: [School Name]"

 **Student** 🎓
-- Sees ONLY users from their assigned school
+- Sees ONLY their own profile
+- Cannot see other students, teachers, principal, or any other users
-- Can view other students and teachers
+- Can take exams and view own results
 - Blue banner: "School Context: [School Name]"

 ---